Alico (ALCO) versus The Competition Head-To-Head Comparison

-Alico (NASDAQ:ALCO – Get Rating) is one of 32 publicly-traded companies in the “Agricultural production – crops” industry, but how does it weigh in compared to its competitors?
-We will compare Alico to similar businesses based on the strength of its profitability, dividends, institutional ownership, risk, valuation, analyst recommendations and earnings.
+Alico (NASDAQ:ALCO – Get Rating) is one of 32 publicly-traded companies in the “Agricultural production – crops” industry, but how does it compare to its peers?
+We will compare Alico to similar businesses based on the strength of its valuation, analyst recommendations, risk, dividends, earnings, profitability and institutional ownership.

-This table compares Alico and its competitors’ net margins, return on equity and return on assets.
+Alico pays an annual dividend of $2.00 per share and has a dividend yield of 6.1%.
+Alico pays out 46.4% of its earnings in the form of a dividend.
+As a group, “Agricultural production – crops” companies pay a dividend yield of 3.1% and pay out 45.4% of their earnings in the form of a dividend.
+Alico has raised its dividend for 3 consecutive years.

 |Alico